Calls for Linked Research

 <http://schema.org/license> <https://creativecommons.org/publicdomain/zero/1.0/> ;

-as:actor <http://csarven.ca/#i> ;
+as:actor <https://csarven.ca/#i> ;

 as:object <http://example.org/research-article> ;